idaholab/virtual_test_bed/doc/content/htgr/htr10/griffin_htr10_results.md

 Additionally, the flux distribution in the critical core is plotted in [htr10_flux] below.
 The effect of the upper cavity is clearly visible as the flux is almost flat within this region.
-The thermal flux peaks in the bottom conus are also visible.
+The thermal flux peaks in the bottom of the core are also visible.

 !media /htr10/flux_critical_core.png
    style=width:80%